iParisienne/odin-projects/odin-recipes/README.md

 ## About

-Primitive Introduction Page to this first Project, file created and edited within VSCode.
+Primitive Recipe Page for this page.
+May visit later and add some css.

 ## Links